-The hierarchy shall consist of a number of levels (i.e. for n levels: level 1, level 2, ..., level n).
-The Root Directory shall be the only directory at level 1 of the hierarchy.
+- The hierarchy shall consist of a number of levels (i.e. for n levels: level 1, level 2, ..., level n).
+The root directory shall be the only directory at level 1 of the hierarchy.

-If a Directory is at level m of the hierarchy, its Parent Directory shall be at level (m - 1).
-The Parent Directory of the Root Directory shall be the Root Directory.
+- If a directory is at level m of the hierarchy, its parent directory shall be at level (m - 1).
+The parent directory of the root directory shall be the root directory.

-6.8.2.1 Depth of Directory Hierarchy
+7.8.2.2 Depth of directory hierarchy

-For a Directory Hierarchy identified in a Primary Volume Descriptor or in a Supplementary Volume Descriptor, the number of levels in the hierarchy shall not exceed eight.
-For a Directory Hierarchy identified in an Enhanced Volume Descriptor, the number of levels in the hierarchy may exceed eight.
+For a directory hierarchy identified in a primary volume descriptor or in a supplementary volume descriptor, the number of levels in the hierarchy shall not exceed eight.
+For a directory hierarchy identified in an enhanced volume descriptor, the number of levels in the hierarchy may exceed eight.
 In addition, for each file recorded, the sum of the following shall not exceed 255:

-- the length of the File Identifier (see 7.5.2); - the length of the Directory Identifiers (see 7.6) of all relevant directories; - the number of relevant directories.
+- the length of the file identifier (see 8.5.2); - the length of the directory identifiers (see 8.6) of all relevant directories; - the number of relevant directories.

-6.8.2.2 Identification of directories
+7.8.2.3 Identification of directories

-For a Root Directory:
+For a root directory:

-- the first Directory Record of the Root Directory shall describe the Root Directory and shall have a Directory Identifier consisting of a single (00) byte; - the second Directory Record of the Root Directory shall describe the Root Directory and shall have a Directory Identifier consisting of a single (01) byte; - a Directory Record describing the Root Directory shall be contained in the Root Directory field of the volume descriptor that identifies the directory hierarchy.
+- the first directory record of the root directory shall describe the root directory and shall have a directory identifier consisting of a single (00) byte;

+- the second directory record of the root directory shall describe the root directory and shall have a directory identifier consisting of a single (01) byte;

+- a directory record describing the root directory shall be contained in the root directory field of the volume descriptor that identifies the directory hierarchy.

-For each directory other than the Root Directory
+For each directory other than the root directory:

-- the first Directory Record of the directory shall describe that directory and shall have a Directory Identifier consisting of a single (00) byte; - the second Directory Record of the directory shall describe the Parent Directory for that directory and shall have a Directory Identifier consisting of a single (01) byte; - a Directory Record in its Parent Directory shall describe the directory.
+- the first directory record of the directory shall describe that directory and shall have a directory identifier consisting of a single (00) byte;

+- the second directory record of the directory shall describe the parent directory for that directory and shall have a directory identifier consisting of a single (01) byte;

+- a directory record in its parent directory shall describe the directory.

-6.8.3 Relation of Directory Hierarchies
+7.8.3 Relation of directory hierarchies

-One or more Directory Hierarchies shall be recorded on a volume.
+One or more directory hierarchies shall be recorded on a volume.

-A Directory Hierarchy shall be identified in the Primary Volume Descriptor.
+A directory hierarchy shall be identified in the primary volume descriptor.

-Each additional Directory Hierarchy shall be identified in a Supplementary Volume Descriptor or an Enhanced Volume Descriptor.
+Each additional directory hierarchy shall be identified in a supplementary volume descriptor or an enhanced volume descriptor.

-The directories within each hierarchy shall identify zero or more of the files that are recorded in those volumes, the sequence numbers of which are less than, or equal to, the assigned Volume Set size of the volume.
+The directories within each hierarchy shall identify zero or more of the files that are recorded in those volumes, the sequence numbers of which are less than, or equal to, the assigned volume set size of the volume.

-A directory shall not be a part of more than one Directory Hierarchy.
+A directory shall not be a part of more than one directory hierarchy.

-6.9 Path Table
+7.9 Path table

-A Path Table recorded on a volume of a Volume Set shall contain a set of records describing a directory hierarchy for those volumes of the Volume Set the sequence numbers of which are less than, or equal to, the assigned Volume Set size of the volume.
+A path table recorded on a volume of a volume set shall contain a set of records describing a directory hierarchy for those volumes of the volume set for which the sequence numbers are less than, or equal to, the assigned volume set size of the volume.

-For each directory in the directory hierarchy other than the Root Directory, the Path Table shall contain a record which identifies the directory, its Parent Directory and its location.
-The records in a Path Table shall be numbered starting from 1.
-The first record in the Path Table shall identify the Root Directory and its location.
+For each directory in the directory hierarchy other than the root directory, the path table shall contain a record which identifies the directory, its parent directory and its location.
+The records in a path table shall be numbered starting from 1.
+The first record in the path table shall identify the root directory and its location.

-The directory number of a directory shall be the ordinal number of the Path Table Record that identifies the directory.
+The directory number of a directory shall be the ordinal number of the path table record that identifies the directory.

-6.9.1 Order of Path Table Records
+7.9.2 Order of path table records

-The records in a Path Table shall be ordered by the following criteria in descending order of significance:
+The records in a path table shall be ordered by the following criteria in descending order of significance: